TheTaylorLee/docker-transcodeautomation/README.md

 # Docker-TranscodeAutomation
 An automated media transcoding solution.
-This solution is to be almost completely automated and retains statistics.
-By using this container, you assume all risks.
-Be careful and begin by testing with a copy of only a few files for transcoding.
+This solution is completely automated and retains statistics. **By using this container, you assume all risks.** Be careful and begin by testing with a copy of only a few files for transcoding.

 <div>
   <p align="Left">